kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/install-kubeadm.md

 kubeadm **will not** install or manage `kubelet` or `kubectl` for you, so you will need to ensure they match the version of the Kubernetes control plane you want kubeadm to install for you.
-If you do not, there is a risk of a version skew occurring that can lead to unexpected, buggy behaviour.
+If you do not, there is a risk of a version skew occurring that can lead to unexpected, buggy behavior.
 However, _one_ minor version skew between the kubelet and the control plane is supported, but the kubelet version may never exceed the API server version.
 For example, the kubelet running 1.7.0 should be fully compatible with a 1.8.0 API server, but not vice versa.